astroboylrx/PLAN/README.md

 [![DOI](https://zenodo.org/badge/53685063.svg)](https://zenodo.org/badge/latestdoi/53685063)

-PLanetesimal ANalyzer (`PLAN`, [Li et al. (2019)](https://arxiv.org/abs/1906.09261)) identifies and further characterizes the properties of planetesimals produced in the numerical simulations of the Streaming Instability ([Youdin & Goodman 2005](https://doi.org/10.1086/426895)) and dust self-gravity with code [`ATHENA`](https://github.com/PrincetonUniversity/Athena-Cversion) ([Stone et al. 2008](https://doi.org/10.1086/588755), [Bai & Stone 2010](https://doi.org/10.1088/0067-0049/190/2/297), [Simon et al. 2016](https://doi.org/10.3847/0004-637X/822/1/55)).  `PLAN`  has already been used in the analyses of [Li et al. (2018)](https://doi.org/10.3847/1538-4357/aaca99), [Abod et al. (2018)](https://arxiv.org/abs/1810.10018), and [Nesvorný et al. (2019)](https://doi.org/10.1038/s41550-019-0806-z).
+PLanetesimal ANalyzer (`PLAN`, [Li et al. (2019)](https://doi.org/10.3847/1538-4357/ab480d)) identifies and characterizes planetesimals produced in numerical simulations of the Streaming Instability ([Youdin & Goodman 2005](https://doi.org/10.1086/426895)) that includes particle self-gravity with code [`ATHENA`](https://github.com/PrincetonUniversity/Athena-Cversion) ([Stone et al. 2008](https://doi.org/10.1086/588755), [Bai & Stone 2010](https://doi.org/10.1088/0067-0049/190/2/297), [Simon et al. 2016](https://doi.org/10.3847/0004-637X/822/1/55)).  `PLAN`  has already been used in the analyses of [Li et al. (2018)](https://doi.org/10.3847/1538-4357/aaca99), [Abod et al. (2018)](https://doi.org/10.3847/1538-4357/ab40a3), and [Nesvorný et al. (2019)](https://doi.org/10.1038/s41550-019-0806-z), and more studies in progress.

-Currently, `PLAN` works with the 3D particle output of Athena and find gravitationally bound clumps robustly and efficiently.  `PLAN`, which is written in `C++` with `OpenMP/MPI`, is massively parallelized to analyze billions of particles and many snapshots simultaneously.  `PLAN` may be also used to analyze the grid data (VTK dumps of primitive variables in grids) with the internal support of its VTK module (utilizing Boost MultiDimensional Array Library).
+Currently, `PLAN` works with the 3D particle output of `Athena` and find gravitationally bound clumps robustly and efficiently.  `PLAN` — written in `C++` with `OpenMP/MPI` — is massively parallelized to analyze billions of particles and many snapshots simultaneously.  `PLAN` may be also used to analyze the grid data (VTK dumps of primitive variables in grids) with the internal support of its VTK module (requiring Boost MultiDimensional Array Library).

 ## Demo

-The picture below is a snapshot of the solid surface density from one of our high-resolution shearing box simulations.
-Self-bound clumps have already formed from collapse in this snapshot.
+The picture below is a snapshot of the solid surface density from one of our high-resolution shearing box simulations (of the coupled gas-dust system in a local patch of protoplanetary disks).
+Self-bound clumps have already formed from gravitationally collapse in this snapshot.
 All of the clumps identified by PLAN are marked by white circles that illustrate their Hill spheres.

 ![](Demo4Readme.jpg)